RevolutionAnalytics/quickcheck/docs/tutorial.md

 [1] 3
 ```

-When passing generators to `test`, one needs to pass a function, not a data set, so to provide custom arguments to generators one needs a little bit of functional programming, in the form of functions `Curry` from package `functional`.
+When passing generators to `test`, one needs to pass a function, not a data set, so to provide custom arguments to generators one needs a little bit of functional programming, namely function `Curry` from package `functional`.
 If `rdouble(element = 100)` generates data from the desired distribution, then a test would use it as follow

 ```r